 What I mean to say

 So what do I mean to say?
 What words could design a possibility for a “day that matters”?
 Words that add light to the fire within?
 That lifts a person to the best selves.
-What words would allow me to honour all of that?
+What words would allow me to honor all of that?